zvldz/aqcn02_fw/update/README.md

 - Uninstall modification

 ## Service managment
-To run the service with the system, you must create an empty file with one of the names
+To run the service with the system, you must create an empty file with one or some of the names
 - /data/enable_ftp
 - /data/enable_mosquitto
 - /data/enable_socat